Insights

 • In depth assessment on the building company involved

-Ulitmately, the goal of the conventional lender is to make sure the applicant’s ability to repay is checked thoroughly which includes their income and expenses.
+Ulitmately, the goal of the conventional lender is to make sure the applicant’s ability to repay the loan is checked thoroughly which includes their income, assets and expenses.

 With such rigmarole in this space in Australia, alternative private lenders have been able to fill gaps left by the banks.